12 best approval software for marketing and creative teams (2026)

 With Filestage, the editor can easily upload the new version of the asset to the platform, ready for a second review.

-Top tip: Automatic versioning features in online approval software ensure that everyone has a clear overview of the progress of the asset.
+Top tip: Automatic versioning features in content approval software ensure that everyone has a clear overview of the progress of the asset.

 4. Reviewers leave additional feedback or approve the asset